Sitebase/campervan/README.md

 * Select display
   * Switch in cabine

+## Service
+Handling of GPIOs (button click detection) is done using a python script which is run as a service on the system.

+### Monitor logs of the service
+tail -f /var/log/syslog

 ## Installation
 * Write [Crankshaft image](https://getcrankshaft.com/) to SD Card
 * Plug the SD card in your computer